HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 ### WAS versions 9.0.5.20 and 8.5.5.26 now supported

+As indicated in [ConfigEngine errors when updating WebSphere Application Server to Fixpack v9.0.5.19 & v8.5.5.25](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0112396) the WAS fix packs 9.0.5.19 and 8.5.5.25 or later were not supported due to changes in the WebSphere Application Server ant implementation.

+Starting with CF222 this issue has been addressed.

 === "Containers"
-    HCL DX now supports versions 9.0.5.20 and 8.5.5.26 of the WebSphere Application Server (WAS).
-Previously, only the latest WAS version was supported.
+    HCL DX now ships with the 9.0.5.20 WebSphere Application Server fix pack applied.

 === "On-Premises"
-    HCL DX now supports versions 9.0.5.20 and 8.5.5.26 of the WebSphere Application Server (WAS).
-Previously, only the latest WAS version was supported.
+    HCL DX now supports versions 9.0.5.20 and 8.5.5.26 or later versions of the WebSphere Application Server (WAS).

 ### Updated documentation for creating categories by using external URLs